-In this method, the healthy teeth will need to be filed down to provide room and a better fit for the soon to be attached crowns.
+In this method, the healthy teeth will need to be filed down to provide room and a better fit for the attached crowns.

 2. Cantilever Dental Bridges

-Cantilevers are similar to Traditional bridges; however, this option only involves a single abutment covering a single adjacent tooth (seen above), which is one less compared to Traditional bridges.
+Cantilevers Bridges are similar to Traditional Porcelain Bridges; however, this option only involves a single abutment covering a single adjacent tooth (seen above), which is less than traditional bridges.

 3. Maryland Dental Bridges

-Maryland bridges differ to both Traditional and Cantilever bridges in that no crowns are used to fit the bridge in place.
+Maryland Bridges differ from traditional Cantilever Bridges in that no crowns are used to fit the bridge in place.

 Instead, the bridge is secured by a metal or porcelain framework attached to the back of the adjacent healthy teeth.

-Unlike Traditional and Cantilever methods, in this situation, there is no need to file down healthy teeth to make room for crowns.
+Unlike Traditional and Cantilever methods, there is no need to file down healthy teeth to make room for crowns in this situation.

 4. Implant Supported Bridges

-Instead of crowns, dental implants are used to support the bridge in place, usually one implant per missing tooth.
+Instead of crowns, dental implants support the bridge in place, usually one implant per missing tooth.

 3 Amazing Benefits of Dental Bridges